illusorier/123/Network/HTTP.md

 ### TCP 'Packet' Field

+TCP utilizes a number of flags, or 1-bit boolean fields, in its header to control the state of a connection.

 Sequence Number (32Bits): Used for segmentation of application data into TCP segments and reassembling them on the other side.

 Initial Sequence Number (什么是ISN?)